ruahman/denote/20240822T081904--channel-factories__bitcoin_whitepaper.md

 and all transactions to make the new subchannels of this new allocation.

 this could take a long time

+this is not a problem, as normal channel operations can be continued as long as care is taken to make changes to the subchannels of both the old and the new allocation.

 i. a member decides that an update of the allocation is necessary and broadcast to all nodes in the group that a new allocation should be